top of page

 When Life Changes Overnight

-Every ounce of energy went into healing, navigating systems, and trying to get our footing.
+Every ounce of energy goes toward healing, navigating systems, and trying to find your footing in a life that no longer looks familiar.

 Still living.